MystenLabs/sui/sui-execution/README.md

 The script can be called with `--dry-run` to print a summary of what it will do, without actually doing it.

+## `sui-execution/src/lib.rs`

+The entry-point to the execution crate -- `sui-execution/src/lib.rs` -- is **automatically generated**.
+CI tests will confirm that it has not been modified manually.
+Any modifications should be made in one of two places:

+- `sui-execution/src/lib.template.rs` -- a template file with
+  expansion points to be filled in, by
+- function `generate_lib` in `scripts/execution_layer.py`, which fills
+  them in based on the execution modules in the crate.

 ## Future Improvements